 Even if Enzo had a preference for the classic twelve cylinder engine, he was also let by objectives, which meant winning races.
 As smaller engines meant less weight, they became interesting for motorsports, especially Formula 2 what replaced temporary Formula 1 racing from ’52 to ‘54.
 The four cylinder engine debuted in 1952 and Alberto Ascari took it to win the F2 World Championship.
 Nevertheless the motor never reached the fame of the traditional twelve cylinder engine, nor had its full orchestral sound, it played an important part of the company’s success story, as it started the legend of the Testa Rossa vehicles and with this supported to create the company’s myth.

 As it was a capable race car, drivers took it to races all around the world.
-One of them was Anna Maria Peduzzi, Ferrari’s first female factory driver.
+One of them was Anna Maria Peduzzi, one of Ferrari’s first female factory drivers.
 Earlier in 1934 she had her first mayor race, the Mille Miglia together with her husband, Gianfranco Comotti, with an Alfa Romeo 6C of the newly formed Scuderia Ferrari.
 The outbreak of the Second World War and her Polio infection stopped her race appearances until she returned in ’52.
 Four years later she went back to the Scuderia Ferrari and raced that year with the 500 TR.
 Together with her team-mate Gilberte Thirion they won the 2.0L class of the Paris 1000km, but mostly she stayed inside her home country Italy to participate at the different local events, like the Mille Miglia or the Targa Florio.
 As most of the Ferrari factory drivers, she owned the car and used it until ’59.
 All her post-war career had been affected by the consequences of her Polio infection, so she not only had to fight her competitors on the track, but also her limitations, as missing muscle power, but nonetheless she was talented and reached several favorable results.